-The majority of Finance Division departments and services will operate normally during this time, but please note the following information and reminders regarding a few specific Finance Division procedures.
-The temporarily modified procedures, where applicable, are effective immediately.
+The majority of Finance Division departments and services continue to operate normally during this time, but please note the following information and reminders regarding a few specific Finance Division procedures.
+The temporarily modified procedures, where applicable, remain in effect until further notice.

 The Finance Division appreciates your patience and collaboration during this time and will continue to communicate developments related to Finance Division services as they occur and provide guidance to the CMU financial community as needed.